 Immigration, Refugees and Citizenship Canada (IRCC) is continuing to update their response to the evolving situation and how that may impact students’ status in Canada as international students.
 New information is posted on their website on a regular basis.
 Please continue to monitor the following IRCC webpages as they update information related to temporary residents (e.g., international students) in Canada:

-If your in-class courses are being temporarily moved to an online-only format or suspended completely because of COVID-19, you’re still compliant with your study permit conditions if you
+If your in-class courses are temporarily moved to an online-only format or suspended completely because of COVID-19 you will still be complying with your study permit conditions.
+To remain compliant, you must: